aalmkainzi/htmc/README.md

-# a library for creating HTML documents in C code
+# a library for creating HTML documents in C

 ```C
 #include "htm.c"